 Faculty encourages developmentally appropriate independence in children by using positive techniques of guidance, including redirection, anticipation and elimination of potential problems, positive reinforcement and encouragement rather than comparison or criticism.
 Faculty abstains from corporal punishment or other humiliating or frightening discipline techniques.
+Examples of inappropriate types of discipline include: shaking, hitting, spanking, slapping, jerking, squeezing, kicking, biting, pinching, excessive tickling, pulling arms, hair or ears, and/or forcing a child to sit/stay down - except when restraint is necessary to protect the child or others from harm to control a child's behavior.

 Persistent refusal to cooperate in cases of biting and inflicting bodily harm to other children results in use of a calm down time.
 Consistent clear rules are explained to the children and understood by the adults.
 Discipline means teaching not punishing.
 The faculty will be proactive regarding discipline.